adiu19/hml/README.md

 TODO:
 1. Trying to create a lease, but it already exists [DONE]
-2. Fix snapshot and log compaction
+2. Fix snapshot and log compaction [COMPLETE]
-3. Locks
+3. Locks [COMPLETE]
-4. Channels
+4. Error Channels
-5. Custom Errors
+5. Custom Errors [COMPLETE]
 6. GetLease should not require client id [DONE]
-7. If BG fails, start it again
+7. If BG fails, start it again, recover [DONE]
 8. Created At Field [DONE]
-9. Organize layers in code - right now, a lot of code is duplicated (like setting created at in response)
+9. Organize layers in code - right now, a lot of code is duplicated (like setting created at in response) [COMPLETE]
-10. Organize models - which model belongs to db layer, which belongs to fsm layer
+10. Organize models - which model belongs to db layer, which belongs to fsm layer [DONE]
+11. Look at TODOs
+12. Build this README
+13. Test Recovery on Panic
+14. Validate requests to Create [DONE]
+15. Renew Flow